tzanis-anevlavis/evrostos/README.md

 ### Folder Contents
-The Evrostos-1.0.zip file includes the following folders and files.
+The evrostos-1.0-master folder includes the following folders and files.

 1. NuSMV-2.6.0
 2. rltl2ltl-master